 There is an approved development plan for the seven rectangular-shaped “islands” connected to the mainland for a mixed-use project on the 61-acre site along Old Burnt Store Road.
 After significant citizen and stakeholder input, the approved design includes 995 residential units—both multifamily/condo and single-family homes—a 240-room hotel or resort with a 25,000-square-foot meeting space, public amenities and commercial development.

-What’s unique about this opportunity for developing residential, retail, commercial and public spaces in Cape Coral is that the Seven Islands property is 100% owned by Cape Coral.
-This means the Cape Coral land assemblage is already done and developers can confidently make detailed proposals for the Gulf Access waterfront project.
+What’s unique about this opportunity for developing residential, retail, commercial and public spaces in Cape Coral is that the Seven Islands property has been sold to one developer – Gulf Gateway Resort and Marina LLC for nearly $13.5 million.
 Additionally, the Seven Islands has brand new water, sewer, and irrigation utilities infrastructure.
 The construction and eventual operation of the resort will bring many jobs in management, hospitality, and maintenance to NW Cape Coral.